NENUKORAH/Final_Project/README.md

 High, Low and Last represent the maximum, minimum, and last price of the share for the day.

 Trading volume is the number of shares bought or sold in the day.

+Tesla revenue data consist of quarterly Tesla revenue from 2010 - 2020.

 We will use Pandas to clean the dataset and perform an exploratory analysis.